openplans/openblock-old/docs/packages/ebwiki.rst

 Quickstart
 ==========

-0. Install Django, PostgreSQL, and psycopg2. *(Does it really require postgres or would it work with other back ends?
-Unknown.)*
+0. Install Django, PostgreSQL, and psycopg2.

 1. Install the ebwiki package by putting it on your Python path.